SonyGeorge/spring-rest-jpa/README.md

 Default URL for GUI user:
 * http://localhost:8080/swagger-ui.html
+* use the ```bit-coin-controller``` in the swagger UI to test the REST APIs

 ## Points to be noted
 * Project is configured with Spring + REST + JPA (Hibernate)
 * Project has, controller layer, Service layer, Repository layer and Entity
 * named query is implemented in Repository
+* validations are handled by javax.validation
+* Interface-based DTO projections is implemented for native query
 * ```Lombok``` is implemented
 * ```flywaydb``` is implemented for database migration and update
 * ```slf4j``` is implemented with spring log-back